AndBoun/dungeon-1.10/README.md

 # How To Run The Project:

- Create a `.rlg327` folder in your home directory and move the `monster_desc.txt` and `object_desc.txt` file into it:
+ Create a `.rlg327` folder in your home directory and move the `monster_desc.txt` and `object_desc.txt` files into it:
 ```bash
 mkdir ~/.rlg327
 ```

 > [!NOTE]
 > You must have these files in your `.rlg327` folder.
-All files within the `.rlg327` folder are from Iowa State University's professor, Jeremy Scheaffer, except the `state.txt` file thats created by me.
-The included `.rlg327` provides all you need, including `state.txt` to run the program
+All files within the `.rlg327` folder are from Iowa State University's professor, Jeremy Scheaffer, except the `state.txt` file I created.
+The included `.rlg327` provides all you need, including `state.txt` to run the program.

 Build the project: